Players: Other attributes

 Maximum bonus: +1 skill level on all skills (stamina excluded)

 Example: Tommy Wright is a solid playmaker with passable defending, and he has max (divine) loyalty.
-He will then perform as if he was an excellent playmaker with solid defending (and this will also be reflected in his star rating).
+He will then perform as if he were an excellent playmaker with solid defending (and this will also be reflected in his star rating).

 When a player reaches divine loyalty he gets the full bonus.
 Your youth players start with divine loyalty.